multi-learn/summit/docs/source/tutorials/installation.rst

 Launching the setup tool
 ------------------------

 To install |platf|, it is recommended to use a virtual environment.
-Then, run in a terminal the following command, in the ``multiview-machine-learning-omis`` directory
+Then, run in a terminal the following command, in the ``summit`` directory

 .. code-block:: shell